M.A. PROGRAM IN AMERICAN STUDIES

 CAREERS WITH AN M.A.
 IN AMERICAN STUDIES

-The professional trajectories of graduates from the MA program are wildly various.
-About 20% of our recent graduates have landed fully-funded fellowships at Ph.D. programs in American Studies or related disciplines, at Columbia, Yale, Brown, Harvard, USC, Fordham, and elsewhere.
-A number of students go on to work abroad through the Fulbright Program and the Japanese Exchange and Teaching Programme.
-Around 15% of recent graduates work in publishing, journalism, and digital media.
-Alums have started careers at MacMillan Publishers and Berrett Koehler Publishers, as well as for digital media companies like Morning Brew and Nameless Networks.
+The professional trajectories of graduates from the MA program are impressive and various.
+About 26% of our recent graduates have landed fully-funded fellowships at Ph.D. programs in American Studies (or related disciplines like English, History, Political Science, Ethnic Studies, Women’s Studies, Media Studies, and Black Studies) at Columbia, Harvard, Yale, Princeton, Brown, NYU, USC, UMass, Fordham, and elsewhere.
+Some students have gone on to work abroad through the Fulbright Program, the Henry Luce Foundation, and the Japanese Exchange and Teaching Programme.
+Others work in publishing, journalism, and digital media.
+Alums have started careers at digital media companies like Horizon Media, Prism Media, Morning Brew, and Nameless Networks.

 %